YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 4: Resource response with Quiz:

-> Find all the redunandant associations in this class diagram (TODO).
+> Find all the redundant associations in this class diagram (TODO).

 > Write pseudocode to navigate between ClassOne and ClassTwo in this class diagram (TODO).